Northwestern-Data-Sci-Seminar/Invisible-Institute-Chicago-Reporter-Collaboration-Public/The Nimble Ogres/Checkpoint_2/README.md

 ## Questions

-1. Visualization of the relationship between the type of misconduct and the race of the officer
+* Is there any relationship between the type of misconduct and the race of the officer?
-2. Visualization of the number of allegations filed by a race over the years.
+* How have the number of allegations filed by a race changed over the years?

 ## How to Open Files
 Just open the file  **src/nimble_ogres_cp2.twb** in Tableau Desktop to view the visualizations.